-We offer up to four WGS Graduate Assistantships each year in innovative campus and community-based projects; graduate assistants typically complete up to 20 hours of weekly service to the department in exchange for a tuition waiver and stipend.
-In addition, we have a partnership with the Center for Intercultural Programs
+We offer two to four WGS Graduate Assistantships each year in innovative campus and community-based projects; graduate assistants typically complete up to 20 hours of weekly service to the department in exchange for a tuition waiver and stipend.
+We also assist graduate students in seeking other employment and assistantship opportunities across the university.

 This unpaid internship offers students the opportunity to enroll in an Independent Study (Teaching Internship), and work with a WGS faculty member as a Teaching Assistant for one of our undergraduate courses.
 For additional information, please see our

 We offer an internship program that places undergraduate and graduate students in organizations across the city for research, service, and/or advocacy work.

 Four Capstone Options: We offer four options for the Final Capstone Project consonant with each students personal, intellectual, and/or professional interests and goals--an MA Thesis, a Creative Project, a Practical Project, or a Portfolio Project.
-For more information, please see the WGS Graduate Handbook
+For more information, please see the

 Alums from our WGS MA program have followed a number of trajectories some have gone on to PhD programs, a good number are leaders in local and national nonprofit advocacy or service organizations, some are elementary, high school, and community college teachers, and some have developed their own independent career paths as artists, writers, healers, musicians, and activists.
 Please see our

-page for more information about our alumni and ways to connect to our broader alumni community.
+Alumni Resources page for more information about our alumni and ways to connect to our broader alumni community.

 For more information on the WGS MA Program, please contact

-, WGS Graduate Program Director.
+Laila Farah, WGS Graduate Program Director.

 Applications for MA Program and Graduate Assistantships: Priority Deadline February 15th.